A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

 \section{Estimation Procedures}

 The EM algorithm is a popular method to maximize likelihood and estimate parameters in LCM by iterating between E-step and M-step.
 In E-step the probability of each subject belonging to each class is updated by current estimates of item parameters, and in M-step item parameters are updated given the probabilities of each subject's latent class membership.
 However, the likelihood function under LCM is nonconcave due to the mixture model formulation.
 Hence, EM algorithm may suffer from convergence to local optima and slow convergence rate under poor initializations.
 Good initial values are critical to the success of the EM algorithm.
-In this section we introduce tensor method in \cite{anandkumar2014tensor} to find good initializations and hence improve the performance of EM algorithm.
-We will follow the discussions of \cite{anandkumar2014tensor} and be succinct and self-contained.
+In this section we introduce tensor method in \cite{anandkumar2014tensor} to find good initializations and hence improve the performance of EM algorithm. {We first introduce some basics about tensor in Section \ref{est-preliminaries} and show the tensor structure in random-effect LCM in Section \ref{est-structure}.
+In Section \ref{sec-sub-tpm}, we introduce the tensor power method, which is central to recovering the parameters $(\TT,\pp)$ from the tensor structure.
+The tensor-EM method, which uses the tensor estimates of $(\TT, \pp)$ as initializations for EM algorithm, is given in Section \ref{sec-est-tem}.
+In Section \ref{SelectL} we discuss how to select the number of latent classes $L$. }